 Anyone who had a teenage sister probably has memories similar to mine when the Beatles made their first American TV appearance on the Ed Sullivan Show, i.e. shrieking, screaming, perhaps even sobbing.
 I was in the first grade at the time and on that Sunday night (February 9, 1964) I was sitting in the living room behind my 13-year old sister, Linda, who was seated on the floor in front of the TV set.
 Occasionally I'd look up from my coloring book.
 Even if I wasn't interested how could I not look up to see what was creating such a commotion?

 Even before this telecast I was aware that the Beatles were a big deal.
 (I remember my mother returning from a shopping trip to downtown Pittsburgh and bringing back the Beatles' first LP, Meet the Beatles, for Linda.)
-I was just 6 years old at the time and completely unaware of any same-sex inclinations, yet I remember thinking that Paul was cute.
+I was 6-years-old at the time and completely unaware of any same-sex inclinations, yet I remember thinking that Paul was cute.
 (When I turned 13 and preparing for my Confirmation I wanted my Confirmation name to be Paul, but instead I was talked into choosing George, which had family significance.)

 Of course, the telecast drew a huge audience.
-Today, nearly 50 years later, its 45.3 household rating still ranks as one of the 25 highest rated telecasts of all time.
+Today, 50 years later, its 45.3 Nielsen household rating still ranks as one of the 25 highest rated telecasts of all time.
 (Nowadays only the Super Bowl gets that kind of rating.)
 The following week the Beatles made a second appearance on Sullivan's show and it provided another ratings bonanza.
 (The complete telecasts are available on Ed Sullivan: The Beatles' Telecasts.
-Additionally, a documentary by Albert & David "Grey Gardens" Maysles, The Beatles 1st US Visit, is also avaialble.)
+Additionally, a documentary by Albert & David "Grey Gardens" Maysles, The Beatles 1st US Visit, is also available.)